-Three years after joining EDHEC Business School, Professor of Supply Strategies and former Associate Principal at McKinsey Michel Philippart is to become Programme Director of the MSc in Strategy Consulting & Digital Transformation.
+Three years after joining EDHEC Business School, Professor of Supply Strategies and former Associate Principal at McKinsey Michel Philippart is to become Programme Director of the MSc in Strategy, Organisation & Consulting.
 Here, he tells us a little bit about himself.

 Written on 30 Sep 2020.